College of Agriculture and Natural Resources (Kwame Nkrumah University of Science and Technology)

 The College of Agriculture and Renewable Natural Resources (CANR) is one of the six colleges of Kwame Nkrumah University of Science and Technology in Ghana.

 CANR was founded in January 2005 after the release of revised university statuses in December 2004.
 It emerged from the former Faculty of Agriculture, the Institute of Renewable Natural Resources, and the School of Forestry.

 CANR has a total of 13 academic departments with a student population of about 2000, an academic staff of about 90, and about 130 supporting staff.

 About the College

 CANR was established in January 2005, after the release of the revised university statutes in December 2004.
-It was formed from the former Faculty of Agriculture, the Institute of Renewable Natural Resources and the School of Forestry, Sunyani.
+It was formed from the former Faculty of Agriculture, the Institute of Renewable Natural Resources, and the School of Forestry, Sunyani.

 CANR is mandated to train and equip graduates with the requisite academic and entrepreneurial skills in the areas of agricultural production and natural resource management for sustainable national development, in addition to carrying out research and extension services in these areas.

+The College with considerable support from the mainstream KNUST administration, has commenced the establishment of a fruit processing factory at Mantukwa near Sunyani in the Brong-Ahafo Region.

 Academics

-CANR is involved in a number of collaborative researches with National and International Institutions and Organizations such as FORIG, MOFA, Forestry Commission, ICRA, and CIDA among others.
+CANR is involved in a number of collaborative research projects with national and international institutions and organizations, such as the Forestry Research Institute of Ghana (FORIG), Ministry of Food and Agriculture (MOFA), Forestry Commission, ICRA, and Canadian International Development Agency (CIDA), among others.